 Take All and Brown Patch Confusion

-Often the fungus called “Brown Patch” and “Take All“ are confused, as they carry very similar symptoms.
+Often the fungus called “Brown Patch” and “Take All root rot“ are confusing, as they carry very similar symptoms.

 - Rotted leaves and leaf sheaths